A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Available across Canada, including Quebec

-Relatively short introductory offer of 9 months, after which APRs are relatively high
+After introductory offer expires, APRs are relatively high

 Annual fee: None